hongzhouyu/FineMed/README.md

 ## Dataset

-We have uploaded the dataset to huggingface: .
+We have uploaded the dataset to huggingface:

+SFT Datasets:

+DPO Dataset:

 ## Models